-After tables in the database have been created, all future references to tables in dbname (by select, insert, delete and update) are mapped to the correct location.
+• After tables in the database have been created, all future references to tables in dbname (by select, insert, delete and update) are mapped to the correct location.

 Any user can execute sp\defaultloc.
+Permission checks do not differ based on the granular permissions settings.

 Event Audit option Command or access audited Information in extrainfo

 38 exec_procedure Execution of a Roles - Current active roles

 procedure Keywords or options - NULL

 Previous value - NULL

 Current value - NULL

 Other information - All input parameters

-• Proxy information - Original login name, if set proxy in effect
+Proxy information - Original login name, if set proxy in effect